An Honest Review for Visiting Detroit

 Detroit Tourist Attractions

-The Henry Ford resides in the upper echelon of U.S. museums and belongs on any traveler’s cultural short-list.
+The Henry Ford resides in the upper echelon of U.S. museums, and belongs on any traveler’s cultural short-list.
 Broken into four separate parts — Museum of Innovation, Greenfield Village, Ford Rouge Factory Tour, and Giant Screen Experience — each section of the Henry Ford is a separate event and requires its own admission.

 For tour costs and information, here is a link to their website.

-The Museum of Innovation and Greenfield Village are large.
+Our Best Advice: The Museum of Innovation and Greenfield Village are large.
 Visit them separately and don’t combine them with other tours.

-The Museum of Innovation is the best of the things to do in Detroit.
 Here you can spend the day gawking at an enviable collection of cars while exploring the historical landscape of the automotive industry.
 Along the way you’ll learn how the US was developed through automobiles, giving birth to gas stations, hotels, campgrounds, and an abundance of commerce.

 Some of the highlights are the Rosa Park’s Bus, Abraham Lincoln’s theater seat, presidential limos, and an Allegheny steam locomotive (the most powerful ever built).
 There is an fine collection of Indy-500 victory cars and a theatre showing a rib-rattling film about auto racing.
 If none of it sounds exciting, Henry Ford collected 10,000 other items to impress you.

 If you find yourself near Dearborn, Michigan (a suburb of Detroit), don’t miss your chance to experience this peerless collection of Americana.
+The Henry Ford Museum is worth the trip.

 Detroit Tourist Attractions